CLI Tools

 add-cla

-This is a standalone tool you call upon to manually add users to your list of known contributors.
+This is a stand-alone tool you call upon to manually add users to your list of known contributors.
 This is required unless you edit the database by hand or pick a "gitlab workflow".
 Since it is not meant to run from a CI/CD pipeline, you will have to provide all parameters by hand.
 While it will read the same environment variables, those are likely not set up in your shell.

 To execute add-cla, either install the Python package in a virtual environment